 To top it off, some of the same features shared by the Karu 12 and Roccbox are better designed on the Ooni.
 For example, the wood burner, as we discussed, has a wider opening and is easier to load wood into than the Roccbox.

-Between the Ooni Karu 12 and the Roccbox, there is no question that I would recommend the Ooni.
+Bottom Line: Between the Ooni Karu 12 and the Roccbox, there is no question that I would recommend Ooni.

 I only mentioned the Ooni Fyra 12 briefly in the section on wood burning, but I think it’s worth highlighting further here.
 The Ooni Fyra 12 is the only Ooni oven, or pizza oven in general, that features a unique gravity fed wood pellet system.